MaxHalford/maxhalford.github.io/content/blog/sklearn-text-classifier-memory-footprint.md

 The model I trained weighs around 2.7 MB.
 That's over 8000 times [the amount of RAM](https://www.bbc.com/future/article/20190704-apollo-in-50-numbers-the-technology) in the computer system of the first Apollo shuttle that went to the Moon.
 Obviously I'm saying this with my tongue in my in cheek.
 And yet, I think it's important to be frugal and not waste the memory of our [Heroku dynos](https://www.heroku.com/dynos).
 Especially if I want to convince the engineering team to use more of my models.

 In a text classifier, the importance of each word follows a long-tail distribution.
 Most words are not important at all, which is the driving insight for [knowledge distillation](https://www.wikiwand.com/en/Knowledge_distillation).
 As we will see, this is very true for the above model.
-I decided to push the envelope and lighten the memory usage of the model, while preserving its accuracy.
+I decided to push the envelope and lighten the memory footprint of the model, while preserving its accuracy.
 Anyway, enough with the (long) introduction, here goes.

 ## Measuring the model's size

-From experience, I have a good idea of the model's memory usage layout.
-However, it's always good to confirm this by measuring the memory usage of each part of the model.
+From experience, I have a good idea of the model's memory footprint layout.
+However, it's always good to confirm this by measuring the memory footprint of each part of the model.
 I wrote a little utility to do this for any scikit-learn pipeline:

 ```py
 from humanize import naturalsize